Nuxt Going Full-Stack: How to Handle Authorization?

 })

-Instead of throwing an error, I decide to return an empty array if the user is not allowed to list books.
-Your business logic will determine the best way to handle unauthorized access.
+Instead of triggering an error, an empty array is returned if the user is not allowed to list books.
+The appropriate method for handling unauthorized access will depend on your business logic.

-This customization is possible within the abilities thanks to the allow and deny functions.
+This customization is attainable within the abilities through the allow

 export const viewBook = defineAbility((user: User, book: Book) => {